B48 (New York City bus): Bus service

-Buses replaced streetcars on December 14, 1947, then were replaced with trolley buses from March 23, 1949 to July 27, 1960.
+Buses replaced streetcars on December 14, 1947, which were then replaced with trolley buses on March 23, 1949.
+Buses replaced trolley buses on July 27, 1960, and service was rerouted off Flushing Avenue between Nostrand Avenue and Franklin Avenue and onto Wallabout Street and Franklin Avenue.
 The route now runs northbound on Classon Avenue rather than Franklin Avenue; the south end was truncated back to the east side of Prospect Park.
-From 2010 to 2013, it was further truncated to the Franklin Avenue station in Bedford-Stuyvesant.
-On January 6, 2019, the B13, B48, B57 and the B60 buses were moved from Grand Avenue Depot in Maspeth, Queens to the Fresh Pond Depot in Ridgewood, Queens.
+From 2010 to 2013, it was further truncated to the Franklin Avenue station in Bedford–Stuyvesant.
+On January 6, 2019, the B13, B48, B57 and the B60 buses were moved from the Grand Avenue Depot in Maspeth, Queens to the Fresh Pond Depot in Ridgewood, Queens, but all except the B13 have since moved back to the Grand Avenue Depot on January 19, 2020 (The B60 was moved back to Fresh Pond Depot on June 29, 2025).

-On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
+On December 1, 2022, the Metropolitan Transportation Authority released a draft redesign of the Brooklyn bus network.
 As part of the redesign, B69 service north of Flushing Avenue would take over the B48's route to Greenpoint, while the B48 would take over the B69's route north of Flushing Avenue.
 Closely spaced stops would also be eliminated.
 In addition, the B48 would no longer operate overnight.